 Ultimately, courts do not want to make parenting decisions, but when parents cannot agree, courts will step in.
 In such situations, parents end up subordinating their roles and their rights to make decisions to a stranger—a judge.
 And that judge is likely to see the parents’ disagreement and inability to work together as far more toxic to the child than any vaccine.

-If you have questions or concerns about how to make medical decisions under your current custody arrangements, please call us for a free consultation!
+If you have questions or concerns about how to make medical decisions under your current custody arrangements, please call us for a 100% confidential consultation!